abhikothari091/Stock-Market-Prediction/README.md

 In this file i have added the h5 files for all the trained models, keras files are numbered based on the number of epochs used.
 Also, i have provided the app4.py file which is the main application file.
 We have also added our research paper based on our findings.
 Hope you will find this useful.

+ps: the latest LSTM model file is the file  "LSTM_Model.ipynb" file